Paul Gascoigne

 On the coach to Wembley I told the lads we should do the dentist chair celebration.
 I timed that goal so well.
 I could see Colin Hendry coming in, so I flicked it over his head and volleyed it.
 You can’t teach kids that, it was pure instinct.
 I trained with Andy Goram every day, so I knew how to beat him.
 I knew I had to get over the ball and hit it low.
 [Almost shivers with excitement] God, the feeling when I scored was magnificent!
 It’s all coming back now.
 I’m so glad I scored that goal.

-In the Euro 96 semi against Germany it looked like you could have reached that ball near the end with the empty goal in front of you.
-What happened?
+In the Euro 96 semi against Germany it looked like you could have reached that ball near the end with the goal at your mercy.
+Were you slow to react or was it always too far away and you just lunged at it afterwards to make it look close?

 Anthony Lax, via e-mail

-Burping into the mike, comedy breasts, you’ve had more than your fair share of funny moments.
+Burping into the mike, comedy breasts, booking referees – you’ve had more than your fair share of funny moments.
 Which is your favourite and why?

 Sam Manktelow, West Sussex